 When you first start up your system, go immediately to the Setup Utility to configure the floppy diskette drives that you have installed.

 Installing Add-on Cards

-This mainboard has three 32-bit PCI (Peripheral Components Interconnect) and one AMR slot.
+This mainboard has five 32-bit PCI (Peripheral Components Interconnect) expansion slots, one 4xAGP slot, and one AMR slot.